MasterVentures/cea-docs/docs/index.md

 }
 ```

->subscriptionType indicates if the exchange will subscribe to receive updates for the specified symbol.A subscriptionType
+_subscriptionType_ indicates if the exchange will subscribe to receive updates for the specified symbol.
+A subscriptionType
->of 1 means it will subscribe to updates and a subscriptionType of 2 means it cancels previous subscriptions for the specified symbol.
+of 1 means it will subscribe to updates and a subscriptionType of 2 means it cancels previous subscriptions for the specified symbol.

-**Response:**   This websocket channel will send updates back to the exchange, including errors:
+**Response:** This WebSocket channel will send updates back to the exchange, including errors:

 ```javascript
 {